Skip to content

 # Basic

-cinch pair user@remotehost
+cinch fleet add user@remotehost

 # SSH alias (configured in ~/.ssh/config)

-cinch pair devbox
+cinch fleet add devbox

 # Skip install if cinch is already on the remote

-cinch pair user@remotehost --skip-install
+cinch fleet add user@remotehost --skip-install

 # Use a custom relay on the remote machine

-cinch pair user@remotehost --relay-url https://custom-relay.example.com
+cinch fleet add user@remotehost --relay-url https://custom-relay.example.com

 FlagTypeDefaultDescription

---skip-installboolfalseSkip cinch binary installation on the remote
+--skip-installboolfalseSkip cinch binary installation on the remote.

---relay-urlstringOverride the relay URL configured on the remote machine
+--relay-urlstringOverride the relay URL configured on the remote machine.

 The SSH target can be anything ssh <target> accepts.
 For non-standard ports or jump hosts, configure them in ~/.ssh/config and pass the alias as the target.